QinwenZ2344/Bios611_final_proj/README.md

 This project explores tennis match statistics from the ATP (Men's) and WTA (Women's) tours from 2020 to 2024.
 The primary goal is to use unsupervised learning (PCA and K-Means Clustering) to:
 1. Identify gender-based performance patterns.
 2. Understand the statistical factors contributing to player success (Win Rate).
-3. Investigate "mis-clustered" players (outliers) to understand stylistic differences between the tours.
+3. Investigate "mis-clustered" players (outliers) to understand stylistic differences between players.

 **Key Findings:**
 *   **Different Styles:** The analysis effectively distinguishes between ATP and WTA players with 85.7% accuracy based solely on match statistics.